litepresence/extinction-event/README.md

 *microDEX HAS FULL ACCESS TO YOUR FUNDS IF YOU GIVE YOUR WIF*

 You SHOULD familiarize yourself and friends with the source code before entering your WIF.
 Your WIF is what signs transactions of any type.
-DO NOT authenitcate unless you understand and fully trust the scripts I have given to you.
+DO NOT authenticate unless you understand and fully trust the scripts I have given to you.

-The best way to get your WIF is by opening the reference Bitshares UI:
+The best way to get your WIF is by opening the reference Bitshares User Interface:

 settings >> accounts >> show keys
 click on "KEY" icon
 click "show private key in WIF format"

-to obtain a copy of the reference UI, visit:
+to obtain a copy of the reference User Interface, visit:

 http://bitshares.org/download/

-**APIKEYS**
+**Application Programming Interface Keys**

-The latest version of the backtest engine allows you to backtest against bitshares dex data as well as several outside sources.
-Each of these sources was chosen because of the vast data available and ease of obtaining FREE api keys.
+The latest version of the back testing engine allows you to back testing against bitshares decentralized exchange data as well as several outside sources.
+Each of these sources was chosen because of the vast data available and ease of obtaining FREE application programming interface keys.

-Go get api keys from:
+Go get API keys from:

 www.cryptocompare.com

 www.alphavantage.com

 www.nomics.com

 open apiKEYS.py and install your keys where they go in the dictionary, save file and close

-*NOTE* This py file must be in json format!
+*NOTE* This py file must be in JSON format!
 - use DOUBLE QUOTES and COMMA after each entry except the last; no comma
-- DO NOT include any commments or other text in this document
+- DO NOT include any comments or other text in this document

-These keys are public api keys and CANNOT effect your funds if they are stolen, however they do limit your daily api calls to prevent ddos.
+These keys are public application programming interface keys and CANNOT effect your funds if they are stolen, however they do limit your daily application programming interface calls to prevent distributed denial of service attack.
 They need to be kept private; but not funds-on-line critical secret like your WIF.
 See each website for details.

-If you skip this step, you will only be able to backtest with `CANDLE_SOURCE = 'DEX'` in `tune_install()` as BitShares public RPC nodes do not require API keys.
+If you skip this step, you will only be able to back testing with `CANDLE_SOURCE = 'DEX'` in `tune_install()` as BitShares public remote procedure call nodes do not require API keys.

-**PROXYTEST**
+**PROXY TEST**

-proxyTEST.py will ensure that you have installed your backtest api keys correctly.
+proxyTEST.py will ensure that you have installed your back testing application programming interface keys correctly.

 open proxyTEST and there is user input `API` near the top of the script.
 Run a test on `API` numbers 1 through 6.